anikolengyel/Deploy_Flask_ISS/README.md

 **3. Config Files**

-Create a `web.config` in the folder of myapp.py with the following content.
+I created a `web.config` in the folder of myapp.py with the following content.
 For scriptProcessor use the path to the python.exe and the wfastcgi.py.
-Use the output of wfastcgi.enable command.
+To make this easies, I simply used the output of wfastcgi.enable command.
 The "WSGI_HANDLER" should be myapp.app (filename.Flaskappname), and the "PYTHONPATH" should pooint to the directory of the Flask program.

 ```
 <?xml version="1.0" encoding="utf-8"?>